Asian Aerospace: History

 Asian Aerospace was held at the old Paya Lebar Airport in Singapore when it was first hosted in 1981.
-Organised by ITF, a British organiser, it grew to become the third largest airshow in the world, and was touted by its organisers as the "world’s second most influential airshow".
+Organised by ITF, a British organiser, it grew to become the third largest airshow in the world, and was touted by its organisers as the "world's second most influential airshow".
 ITF was subsequently acquired by Reed Exhibitions in 1982.
 Held once every two years, it boasted 759 exhibiting companies from 37 countries, a total of 26,814 trade visitors from 81 countries recorded, and trade deals amounting to US$3.52 billion were concluded in the 2004 event.

+From 1988 onwards, the Asian Aerospace was held at the Changi Exhibition Centre, a purpose built convention center for the trade fair.

+In 1997, it was announced the trade fair will be moved to a new location within Changi, Singapore.

-The largest edition of the show was held from 21 February to 24 February 2006, the 13th and final show in Singapore.
+The largest edition of the show was held from 21 February to 26 February 2006, the 13th and final show in Singapore.
 Held jointly with several conferences including the Asia Pacific Security Conference (APSEC), the C4I Asia Conference (C4i Asia), the Asia Pacific Airline Training Symposium (APATS), the Asian Aerospace UAV Asia-Pacific Conference and the IATA/Asian Aerospace Aviation Summit, it featured a rebranded Asian Defense Technology military component.
 At show's end, it drew 940 exhibitors from 43 countries, 34,300 trade participants from 89 countries and concluded a record US15.2 billion in sales.